companyofwords/neil-puttick-cv/content/posts/2018-03-29--currently-working-with/index.md

 ---
 title: What I Work with
-subTitle: Technologies, Ideas, Philosophies and Approaches that I am working with...
+subTitle: Technologies, Ideas, Philosophies and Approaches
 cover: tests-1.png
 ---